CTSRD-CHERI/cheribuild/README.md

 `cheribuild/` directory as `./cheribuild.py` with options following the main command.
 Please note the leading `./` before the command name.
-It is also possible to add the `cheribuild/` directory to your `PATH` or to link the binary somewhere such as in a `bin/` diretory of your choosing.
+It is also possible to add the `cheribuild/` directory to your `PATH` or to link the binary somewhere such as in a `bin/` directory of your choosing.

-If you want to start up a QEMU VM running CheriBSD on top of the CHERI-RISCV ISA run the following command:
+If you want to start up a QEMU VM running CheriBSD on top of the CHERI-RISC-V ISA run the following command:

 `./cheribuild.py run-riscv64-purecap -d` (-d means build all dependencies).